DarqueWarrior/MyDaprDemos/README.md

 These demos require [CodeSpaces](https://github.com/features/codespaces).
 This repo is configured to create a CodeSpace with all the required tools.
 Simply fork this repo and setup the Codespace secrets and assign them to your fork.

-## Create Codespace Secrets
+## Create Codespaces Secrets

-To create the Codespace secrets you will need an Azure service principal, tenant and subscription id to run Azure Demos.
+To create the Codespaces secrets you will need an Azure service principal, tenant and subscription id to run Azure Demos.
 To run the demos with AWS you will need an AWS access key ID, secret access key and region.

 ### Azure